Culture of the Dominican Republic: Music

+Bachata is a guitar-based genre that originated in the Dominican countryside and developed into a music style in urban Santo Domingo's shantytowns in the 1960s.
+The term "bachata" originally referred to informal gatherings in backyards.
+Early bachata drew influence from a wide range of Latin American genres, including Cuban bolero and son, Puerto Rican jíbaro music, Mexican corrido and ranchera, Colombian vals campesino and pasillo, and Dominican merengue.
+A typical bachata group features five instruments: the requinto (lead guitar), segunda (rhythm guitar), bass, bongos, and güira.
+Over time, the instrumentation has evolved, reflecting musicians' personal styles and the genre's development.
+Some have incorporated electric guitars, piano, saxophones, and additional percussion instruments like timbales.
+In the 1970s and 1980s, bachata was dismissed by the Dominican elites due to its association with rural, working-class communities, its use of sexual innuendo, and the informal musical training of many performers.
+However, the release of Juan Luis Guerra's Bachata Rosa album in the early 1990s propelled bachata into the mainstream, eventually surpassing merengue in both popularity and album sales.
+Despite this, bachata flourished and has now gained worldwide acceptance.
+One of the most popular bands making bachata music was the former band Aventura.

-Palo is an Afro-Dominican sacred music that can be found through the island.
+Palo is an Afro-Dominican sacred music that can be found throughout the island.
 The drum and human voice are the principal instruments.
-Palo is played at religious ceremonies - usually coinciding with saint's days - as well as for secular parties and special occasions.
+Palo is played at religious ceremonies - usually coinciding with feast days for saints - as well as for secular parties and special occasions.
 Its roots are in the Congo region of central-west Africa, but it is mixed with European influences in the melodies.
-Palos are related to Dominican folk Catholicism, which includes a pantheon of deities/saints (here termed misterios) much like those found in the African derived syncretic religious traditions of Cuba, Brazil, Haiti, and elsewhere.
+Palos are related to Dominican folk Catholicism, which includes a pantheon of deities/saints (primarily known as misterios) much like those found in the African derived syncretic religious traditions of Cuba, Brazil, Haiti, and elsewhere.
 Palos are usually associated with the lower class, black and mixed populations.
-They can be seen in different regions of the Dominican Republic, but with variations.

 Salsa music has had a great deal of popularity in the country.
 During the late 1960s Dominican native Johnny Pacheco, creator of the famed Fania All Stars, played a significant role in the music's development and popularization, and is also credited for coining the term "Salsa" to denote the genre.

 Dominican rock is also popular among younger and not so younger crowds of the Dominican Republic.
 Dominican rock is influenced by British and American rock, but also has its own sense of unique style.
 The rock scene in the Dominican Republic has been very vibrant in recent years, spanning genres of rock such as pop rock, reggae/rock, and punk.
-There are also several underground Metal concerts occurring occasionally mainly in the cities of Santo Domingo and Santiago, where teenagers and young adults usually not satisfied with the other genres express themselves.
+There are also several underground metal concerts occurring occasionally mainly in the cities of Santo Domingo and Santiago, where teenagers and young adults usually not satisfied with the other genres express themselves.
+Luis Días, known as "El Terror," is widely regarded as the father of this genre.
+A prolific musician and composer, Días' influence extends far beyond rock, leaving a lasting impact across multiple musical styles.